 In many ways, parenting a child with hearing loss is the same as parenting any other child.
-Although the hearing loss is a part of who your child is, it will not define WHO he/she is, and many of the universal parenting quidelines still apply to your child.
+Although the hearing loss is a part of who your child is, it will not define WHO he/she is, and many of the universal parenting guidelines still apply to your child.
 Show your unconditional love, establish routines, and set realistic boundaries to provide the feelings of safety, stability, and security that all children need.
 Act as a role model by setting positive examples for your child to follow, giving positive reinforcements and providing consistent messages, actions, and reactions.
-Be patient in the times of frustration when they come for you or your child, realizing that you are both learning as you go.
-Learn to anticipate the circumstances that bring on the frustration and misbehavior, and try to diffuse or redirect them.
-Being patient, flexible, and creative is very important as you raise your child and deal with situations that the hearing loss can bring.
+When parenting frustrations arise, just remember that both you are your child are learning together.
+Learn to anticipate the circumstances that bring on the frustration and misbehavior and try to diffuse or redirect them.
+Being patient, flexible, and creative is very important as you raise your child and take on situations related to hearing loss.

 As a parent, help promote your child's positive self-image by accepting him/her for who he/she is, help him/her develop an understanding of right and wrong, and help teach him/her different problem-solving techniques to deal with life's difficulties.
 A positive, proactive attitude is key and will help your child both in accepting his/her hearing loss and in learning how to cope with and handle many different types of situations.
 Be straightforward and honest with your child about his/her hearing loss; educate him/her about it at an age-appropriate level to provide him/her with the tools he needs to speak to others about it.
 For your child, knowledge about what to say or do will encourage feelings of power and confidence.
+Communicate with your child constantly, no matter the mode of communication you are using.
+Constantly provide stimulation using your preferred mode of communication to promote language development.
+Seize every situation and use them as opportunities to help your child learn new language skills and new vocabulary.
+Offer encouragement whenever needed, and always be there to listen to your child, in good times and in tough times-and be an active listener.
+Encourage your child to join in conversations.